singaround/songbook/songs/docks-shanty-docks-shanty.md

   Brittany.
 Born in 1300, Jeanne and her third husband, Olivier, sided with France against the English in the Breton War of Secession.
 Enraged when the French king executed Olivier under suspicion of treason, Jeanne sought vengeance.
-She raised an army to attach French strongholds, and eventually went to England where the king gave her three warships.
+She raised an army to attack French strongholds, and eventually went to England where the king gave her three warships.
 She had them painted black with red sails, and named her flagship 'My Revenge.'
 Her piracy was so notorious that she was mentioned in the 1347 Treaty of Calais.
 Escaping the